OI4/oi4-oec-service/packages/oi4-oec-service-demo/README.md

 -the client certificate MUST be named as the hostname of the docker container STEP 4:
--run “yarn docker:build” in order to build the image containing your fakeservice STEP 5:
+-run “yarn docker:build” from the oi4-service main directory in order to build the image containing your fakeservice STEP 5:
 -run “yarn docker:run” in order to start the container